RafaelKarcz/HyperCommander/README.md

 # HyperCommander

 Hyper Commander is an interactive Bash utility that simplifies file and system operations through a user-friendly command-line interface.
-It's designed to provide a menu-driven approach to common tasks, making it accessible for users of all skill levels.
+It is designed to provide a menu-driven approach to common tasks, making it accessible for users of all skill levels.

 ## Features
 - View basic Operating System information.